procf/colloids-setup/05-Analysis-Guide.md

 This tutorial focuse on basic analyses (type 1), and provides some advice on installing and learning R (type 3).
 Information about the Fortran module is included in the [Gelation and Shearing guide](/06-Gelation-and-Shearing.md).
 <br>
 <br>
-## Basic Analyses
+## Basic Analyses of waterDPD

+Start by viewing the Equilibrium.gsd file in VMD.
+You should be able to see the water particles start with very fast motion that slowly equilibrates and reaches a steady state by the end of the simulation (see [Using VMD](/04-Using-VMD.md) for more advice on visualizing the simulation).

-The basic analyses to check if a simulation has run correctly are to plot the change in system kinetic temperature (kT) over time, and the change in the negative of the xy-component of the pressure tensor (AKA the shear stress) over time.
+The basic qunatitive analyses to confirm that this simulation has run correctly are to plot the change in system kinetic temperature (kT) over time, and the change in the negative of the xy-component of the pressure tensor (AKA the shear stress) over time.

 To do this we first extract these data from the GSD file using a Python script, and then we plot the data.